 - Train Low Vision patients for devices and appliances

 - Manage effective recall systems

 - Provide patients with ophthalmic frame and lens recommendations

 - Maintain proper records and ensure patient privacy

 An investment in staff training translates to a higher level of care for patients as well as increased skills confidence, retention, and job satisfaction for the optometric assistant.

 There are two educational streams offered through the Optometric Assistant Course:

 Individual Module (register at any time): Choose from one of the 4 Modules, 6-10 weeks duration each.
 Successful registrants receive a certificate of completion.

-Full Course (Sept-July annually): Includes all 4 Modules, 3-day Workshop, and Final Exam.
+Full Course (Sept-June annually): Includes all 4 Modules, 3-day Workshop, and Final Examination.
 Successful registrants obtain certification CCOA (Canadian Certified Optometric Assistant).
-Annual registration begins Sept 01st.
+Annual registration begins late August.